Quantification and object perception in Multimodal Large Language Models and human linguistic cognition

 The experiment was carried out in accordance with the Declaration of Helsinki and was approved by the Research Ethics Committee at UAB.
 In total, 240 human participants were recruited via Prolific (40 from each language).
 Of these, 107 self-identify as female; 124 as male; 2 as non-binary; 1 as a trans man; and 6 did not specify.
 The ages of the participants ranged (in years) from 18 to 83.
 The study was run online and was implemented in PCIbex \citep{zehr2018}.

-Regarding the models, two different MLLMs are prompted via the \citet{opeAIAPI} API call: GPT-4o and o4-mini.
+Regarding the models, 5 different MLLMs are prompted via OpenAI's API \citep{opeAIAPI} and OpenRouter \citep{OpenRouter}: GPT-4o \citep{gpto4}, o4-mini \citep{o4mini2025}, Gemma 3 (24B) \citep{gemma2025}, GLM-4.6V (106B) \citep{glm} and Molmo 2 (8B) \citep{molmo22026}.
+Overall, the design aimed to have a balanced sample of instruct and thinking models, while at the same time having a representative sample of closed, open weights and fully open access models.
+However, to date, there is no accessible fully open multimodal and multilingual reasoning model; hence the reason for only including an instruct model in the fully open-source category.
+For closed models, the GPT family was chosen because it showed the highest performance in linguistic tasks in previous work \citep{yue2024large,dentella2025language}.
+The final list of the models chosen and their characteristics can be found in Table \ref{table-models}.